- This event has passed.

 The knowledge, diagnosis and treatment of mental health issues were basically non-existent during the American Civil War.
 As a result, great damage was inflicted on thousands of soldiers as well as civilians, endangering the overall war effort and increasing postwar societal upheaval.

-This program examines the extreme psychological stress suffered by the average Civil War soldier and compares that experience to today’s understanding and treatment of trauma-induced mental health issues.
+This digital program examines the extreme psychological stress suffered by the average Civil War soldier and compares that experience to today’s understanding and treatment of trauma-induced mental health issues.
 Special emphasis will be given to the condition we now call Post Traumatic Stress Disorder (PTSD).

 Hilda Koontz holds an MA in Counseling Psychology from the University of St. Thomas in St. Paul MN and has devoted more than 20 years of her professional career to counseling.
 She is a former reviewer for Consulting Psychologist Press, member of the American Counseling Association and the Company of Military Historians.
 Since 2001, she has been a frequent speaker for the NMCWM and for numerous historical organizations, including the Civil War Round Tables of Chicago and St. Louis.